Shell Energy Stadium: Soccer

-Construction on BBVA Stadium led to the Houston Dynamo's decision to play their first seven games of the 2012 Major League Soccer season on the road.
+Construction on BBVA Stadium (now Shell Energy Stadium) led to the Houston Dynamo's decision to play their first seven games of the 2012 Major League Soccer season on the road.
 Their first match at the stadium was played on May 12, 2012 when they defeated D.C.
 United 1–0.
 The lone goal came from Brad Davis from 35 yards out which beat D.C. goalkeeper Bill Hamid.
 The win happened in front of a capacity crowd of 22,039 and would mark the beginning of what would be an unbeaten year for the Dynamo at home, posting a year-end home record of 11–0–6.

-After completion, BBVA Stadium became home to several international matches.
+After completion, Shell Energy Stadium became home to several international matches.
 The first was between New Zealand and El Salvador for the BBVA Compass Content Series on May 23, 2012.
 The match ended in a 2–2 draw.
 The first FIFA Qualifier match was played between Mexico and Guyana on October 12, 2012.
 Mexico won the match, 5–0.

 The United States women's national team made its debut at the stadium with a 4–0 win over China PR on December 12, 2012.
 The United States men's national team played to a scoreless draw with Canada on January 29, 2013, in its BBVA debut.

+The Houston Dash, who are members of the National Women's Soccer League, began play at Shell Energy Stadium on April 12, 2014, after becoming the first expansion team in league history.
+In 2022, Shell Energy Stadium hosted its first ever NWSL playoff match between Houston Dash and Kansas City Current.

 Rugby union

-BBVA Stadium played host to the 2012 Italian Tour of the Americas which saw the USA Eagles play Italy to a 30–10 loss.
+BBVA Stadium (now Shell Energy Stadium) played host to the 2012 Italian Tour of the Americas which saw the USA Eagles play Italy to a 30–10 loss.
 The Eagles returned to BBVA Compass Stadium to play a mid-year rugby union test match against Ireland on June 8, 2013; the Eagles lost 15–12, but set a record for largest crowd for the Eagles on home soil when 20,181 fans packed the stadium.

 BBVA Stadium played host to the 2012–13 IRB Women's Sevens World Series in the USA leg of the series.
 However, the USA leg of the World Series was moved to the Atlanta suburb of Kennesaw, Georgia for the 2013–14 series, where it has remained ever since.